- State and Regional

 The State Water Board’s Clean Water State Revolving Fund Program, which is funded by federal grants, State funds, and revenue bonds, provides low-interest financing for construction of publicly-owned wastewater treatment facilities, local sewers, sewer interceptors, and water recycling facilities, as well as, expanded use projects.
-Small, disadvantaged communities with substantial water quality investment (user rates at least 1.5 percent of the community MHI) may be eligible to receive CWSRF Program principal forgiveness/grants for wastewater projects.
+Small Disadvantaged Communities may be eligible to receive grants for wastewater projects.

-If you would like more information regarding funding opportunities for small community drinking water projects, please refer to the California Department of Public Health’s (CDPH’s) Website.
-CDPH provides funding (grants for disadvantaged communities, as well as low-interest financing) to public water systems through the Drinking Water State Revolving Fund (DWSRF).
-The CDPH has a technical assistance program for small communities with a population of 10,000 persons or less.
+If you would like more information regarding funding opportunities for small community drinking water projects, please refer to the Drinking Water State Revolving Fund Website.

 Receive Program Updates